UceeCode/tank-titans/README.md

 - **Sound Effects**: Background music, shooting sounds, explosion sounds, and collision sounds for an immersive experience.
 - **Score and Health Display**: Real-time updates of the player's score and tank's life.
 - **Game Over Screen**: Display the final score and a game over message when the tank's life reaches zero.

+## Technologies Used

+- **HTML5**: Structure of the game and the audio elements.
+- **CSS3**: Styling of the game elements including the shooting tank, enemies, and explosions.
+- **JavaScript**: Core game logic, including enemy spawning, movement, collision detection, scoring, and sound effects.

+## How to Play

+1. **Start the Game**: Click the "Start" button to begin.
+2. **Control the Shooting Tank**: Move your mouse to aim the shooting tank.
+3. **Shoot**: Click the mouse to shoot at incoming enemies.
+4. **Survive**: Prevent enemies from reaching and hitting the tank.
+Your life decreases with each hit.
+5. **Score Points**: Shoot enemies to earn points.
+Try to beat your high score!.